-Officially, Sauganash is a neighborhood on the city’s Far North Side.
+Officially, Sauganash is a neighborhood on Chicago’s Far North Side.
 But residents know it’s more like a suburb with a very short commute.

-The neighborhood’s unique homes dating back to the 1920s include brick bungalows and English Tudors, single-family and attached homes in a range of sizes.
-Homes are situated around carefully designed streetscapes and public spaces.
+Sauganash’s unique homes date back to the 1920s and include brick bungalows and English Tudors, single-family, and attached homes in a range of sizes.
+Homes are situated around carefully-designed streetscapes and public spaces.

-Downtown is easily accessible by two Metra lines, CTA buses and a 15-minute drive on the nearby Edens Expressway.
-Students attend Sauganash Elementary and highly rated Taft High School.
+Downtown is easily accessible by two Metra stops, CTA buses and a 15-minute drive on the nearby Edens Expressway.
+Students attend Sauganash Elementary and highly-rated Taft High School.